PFaneca/calculator-app/README.md

 │── pom.xml       # Parent POM
 ```

+## Architecture & Design Choices

+This project implements a **Request-Reply pattern with Kafka**, simulating synchronous behavior over an asynchronous messaging system:

+1. **REST API (Producer)**
+   - Receives client requests, generates a correlation ID, and publishes messages to Kafka (`calc-requests`).

+2. **Calculator Service (Consumer)**
+   - Listens for requests, executes the operation, and publishes the result to Kafka (`calc-results`) with the same correlation ID.

+3. **REST API (Result Listener)**
+   - Listens for results and matches correlation IDs to complete the original HTTP request.

+**Key design benefits:**

+- Demonstrates **decoupled microservices** using Kafka
+- Shows handling of **correlation IDs** for request-response tracking
+- Simulates **synchronous REST response over asynchronous messaging**
+- Easy to extend: support for new operations, logging, monitoring, retries

+>  In production, Kafka is usually used for asynchronous processing (fire-and-forget).
+> The Request-Reply pattern here is used to demonstrate correlation, async processing, and synchronous API handling.

 ## How to Run
 ### Prerequisites
 - Java 21+
 - Maven 3+
 - Docker + Docker Compose

+### Option 1 — Run services manually
 ### Step 1 — Start Kafka and Zookeeper
 ```bash
 docker-compose up -d kafka zookeeper